WHAT IS ELEVATION TRAINING?

 Your elevation training mask mimics the effects of high-altitude training.
 It creates all the same benefits, without a pricey trek to a mountaintop.
 Regular use of a mask creates a pulmonary resistance that strengthens the diaphragm, as well as increases stamina, lung capacity and general oxygen efficiency.

 Most consumer-grade elevation masks are simple neoprene sleeves with valves in the front.
 They typically fit around the back of the head and cover both the nose and mouth, and they’re super simple to put on and remove.
-Built-in resistance systems cut down the airflow through the mask, forcing you to take deeper, fuller breathes.
+Built-in resistance systems cut down the airflow through the mask, forcing you to take deeper, fuller breaths.
 Over time, your body will adapt to this, growing stronger and learning to use oxygen more efficiently.

 When choosing an elevation training mask, keep in mind that the sizes are in accordance to your body weight.
 Consult your manufacturer’s guidelines for specifics.